5 things to do before writing an estimate

 The first thing you should do is listen carefully to what the client is saying.
 If you’re confused at any point, ask the client to clarify what they want from an ideal seller.
 Asking questions will stop you from making assumptions that might prevent you from winning the project.

-Ask questions such as:
+Ask your client questions around a project such as:

-• What services are you (the client) looking for and what can be excluded?
+- What services are you (the client) looking for and what can be excluded

-• What is the expected outcome of the project?
+- What is the expected outcome of the project?

-• When does the project need to be completed by?
+- When does the project need to be completed by?

 Do they repeatedly refer to costs and minimising their budget?
 Are they looking for a high-quality product or service?